 Fewer Headaches, Happier Employees

 Manually creating schedules can be a serious headache.
 Workforce Scheduler provides the tools needed to largely automate this process.
-It allows you to to define rules and match employee’s and the workload in ways that help you meet your company’s budgetary expectations.
+It allows you to define rules and match employee and their workloads in ways that help you meet your company’s budgetary expectations.

 Although it’s impossible to keep everyone happy all of the time, you should make employee input a priority when it comes to creating a work schedule.
 Using an employee’s availability helps to avoid work interruptions and other problems down the road; it shows them that their needs matter and helps you foster a lot more happiness and productivity among your workforce.
 Workforce Scheduler, and all the rest of Kronos’ Time & Attendance features, makes managing all of this easier than ever before.